 Be considerate of other users and avoid inappropriate behavior, such as rollerblading.

 Accompany children in the Library at all times.
 Children should be accompanied by an adult and should never be left unattended.

-The University of Delaware Library adheres to the American Library Association's Library Bill of Rights which supports access to information and denounces censorship, and the American Library Association's Freedom to Read Statement.
+The University of Delaware Library adheres to the American Library Association's Library Bill of Rights which supports access to information and denounces censorship.
 The University of Delaware Library adheres to the American Library Association's Code of Ethics and is committed to protecting each library user's right to privacy and confidentiality with respect to information sought or received and resources consulted, borrowed, acquired, or transmitted.

 Many resources on the Internet are copyright protected.
 It is each individual's responsibility to abide by these rights.
 The University of Delaware Library Copyright Web site has been created to assist faculty, staff, students, and others find information about copyright.
 The Copyright Web site is located on the Library Web at: http://www2.lib.udel.edu/subj/copyright/index.htm.

 The University of Delaware Library subscribes to more than 230 databases that are available within the Library via the Library Web page at: http://www.lib.udel.edu/db/.
 These databases are available both within the Library and outside the Library to University of Delaware students, faculty, and staff via the Library Web.
 Library Databases are not available from outside the Library to users who are not University of Delaware students, faculty, or staff due to license restrictions.